So, you’re getting a dog!

 These sprays can be used as an alternative or in conjunction with a topical monthly treatment.
 Unlike harsh chemical products which work to kill pests after biting your pet, these sprays work to repel bugs before they bite (so important if your dog has a flea allergy)!
 We are big fan’s of Dr. Harvey’s Herbal Protection Spray which uses natural insect repellents like Catnip Oil, Citronella Oil, and Cedarwood Oil.
 These oils have been used to keep bugs away in various cultures for thousands of years!
 Just spray on your dog before heading outside and you will see a drastic difference in the amount of bugs swarming.
 Extra bonus – since they are all natural, they work great on you too!

-Learn more about our experiences with natural pest control for pets here!
+UPDATE: Learn more about our experiences with natural pest control for pets here!

 22. Dog Life Jacket